InnerSourceCommons/InnerSourceLearningPath/trusted-committer/trusted-committer-script.md

 spend writing software.

 As mentioned in the previous section, learning and personal growth are reasons why people join and stick around in an InnerSource community.
-Upleveling their contributors is one of the most powerful tools TCs have at their disposal to increase the speed, output and longevity of their community.
+Upleveing their contributors is one of the most powerful tools TCs have at their disposal to increase the speed, output and longevity of their community.
 It is also one of the key arguments with which to convince management to allow their employees to